Exemplary Clinical Practice Award

 • EFFECTIVE COMMUNICATION: Utilizes effective communication skills and techniques with the healthcare team to promote teamwork and positive patient outcomes.
 Proficient at determining and communicating the appropriate delegation of tasks.

-• PROFESSIONAL GOVERNANCE INVOLVEMENT: Active participant or leader in practice area or central Shared Governance activities.
+• NURSING PROFESSIONAL GOVERNANCE INVOLVEMENT: Active participant or leader in local, regional, or central Nursing Professional Governance activities.

 CLICK HERE TO SUBMIT A NOMINATION